6424 East Greenway Parkway

 This is a really difficult question that could be answered differently by every person depending on their risk tolerance.
 Here is what we recommend that you think about and consider when making this determination:

 This is a slightly different answer depending on the state that you’re in.
-In general, it is affected by looking at your losses and exposures and comparing to what your state’s rating bureau says your expected losses were in the 3 prior policy periods, nor including the current one.
+In general, though, it is determined by taking your losses and exposures for the prior 3 policy periods not including the current one.
+If your work comp policy renews on 1/1/18, the experience mod used to calculate the premium on that policy would have been based on losses from 1/1/14-15, 1/1/15-16, 1/1/16-17.

 A premium audit is most common on Workers’ Compensation and General Liability policies.
 The premiums that the policies are written with at the beginning of the policy are based on estimated exposures.
 At the end of the policy period, an audit is conducted to determine the actual exposure.
 The insured will either owe additional premium to the carrier or have return premium due to them from the carrier.